Bloom-host/BloomDocs/docs/plugins_and_modifications/plugins/ajLeaderboards.md

 ## Installation

 :::important
 You must have [PlaceholderAPI](https://www.spigotmc.org/resources/placeholderapi.6245/) installed!
 :::

-Once you download PlaceholderAPI, and [ajLeaderboards](https://www.spigotmc.org/resources/ajleaderboards.85548/) upload them to your servers `plugins` folder, and restart your server.
+Once you download PlaceholderAPI, and [ajLeaderboards](https://www.spigotmc.org/resources/ajleaderboards.85548/) upload them to your server's `plugins` folder, and restart your server.

 ---